 SWIM2 policy scenario results are typically compared to a reference scenario, or “business as usual” future.
 This “reference” scenario is set up to correspond with official economic forecasts, transportation system investments and maintenance assumptions, transport costs, and land use controls.

-It is intended that a SWIM2 20-30 year reference scenario should always be available on the TLUMIP cluster for comparison with policy scenarios.
+It is intended that a SWIM2 20-30 year reference scenario should always be available for comparison with policy scenarios.
 The reference scenario may need to be updated periodically to reflect model upgrades (changes to software, parameters, or inputs), clean-up in the reference networks, a run with or without transit assignment, or other SWIM2 changes, The remainder of this section discusses the preparation of a Reference Scenario.

 The SWIM2 model was calibrated for the year 1998 (transport) and 2009 (spatial).
 When used in production, SWIM2 scenarios begin with the year 2010, and typically run for 20-30 years in the future, including the Reference Scenario.
 The calibration of the AA model provides inputs and most bootstrapped files necessary to produce the first predicted year of 2010 in production runs.
 Additionally, bootstrapped travel skims (beta and alpha zone versions) are required in 2009.
 They are typically obtained after a full 2010 year production run, and copied back to 2009 folders, iterating until differences between 2009 and 2010 predicted values are minimal.